emissions-api/emissions-api.github.com/index.md

 > **tl;dr** The European Space Agency's Sentinel-5P satellite is built to
 > monitor air quality data (carbon hydroxide, sulfur monoxide, ozone, …).
 All data
-> gathered are publicly available …if you know what to do with those data sets.
+> gathered are publicly available …if you know what to do with those data sets – great.
 > But if not:
 >
 > Emissions API's mission is to provide easy access to this data without the